Shetura36/Data-607/Project3/Data607-Project3-Group7-Version3.md

 #inspect(docs[[1]])
 ```

-### Removing irrelevant words
+### Removing terms with no relevance

-The intermediate term frequency output was analyzed by a team member.
-These are words that have a frequency of 20 or higher, but are related to skills.
-The code below loads the list of words to remove.
+Terms with scores of 20 or higher and were determined to have no relevance were added to a file.
+The code below retrieves the terms from this file and substitutes these terms with whitespaces.

 ```r
 file <-